daniqt2/rocket-launch-v1/README.md

 - clear names for all variables and functions

 #KOWN ISSUE
-since this bot has no context and shares its variables across users, if you don't see the range 0-61695 when you start please open up : https://rocket-bot-11c5c392a318.herokuapp.com/ so it can be reset.
+- since this bot has no context and shares its variables across users, if you don't see the range 0-61695 when you start please open up : https://rocket-bot-11c5c392a318.herokuapp.com/ so it can be reset.
 This issue could be solved by adding a context that conects only to the user using the bot.
+- For the same reason, if you don't finish the whole process, to recet the bot please open https://rocket-bot-11c5c392a318.herokuapp.com/ so it can return to its initial state